spl0k/supysonic/docs/setup/index.rst

 Supysonic setup
 ===============

-This guide details the required steps to get a *Supysonic* instance ready to start serving your music.
+This guide details the required steps to get a Supysonic instance ready to start serving your music.

 .. toctree::
    :maxdepth: 2

    install
    database
    configuration
    deploying/index
+   daemon